Haro-M/KGDist/README.md

 # KGDist: A Prompt-Based Distillation Attack against LMs Augmented with Knowledge Graphs
 This repository contains the PyTorch implementation of "A Prompt-Based Distillation Attack against LMs Augmented with Knowledge Graphs".
+Our paper is accepted by the RAID 2024.

 ## Introduction
 This code includes experiments for paper "A Prompt-Based Distillation Attack against LMs Augmented with Knowledge Graphs".